 Although the majority of my books are written for the elementary-aged child, I provide programming for toddlers through teens (as well as adults, see the next question).
 I am an experienced educator and feel comfortable tailoring my programs for multiple groups.
 Some of my experience:

 -As a former English teacher, I taught high school students and middle schoolers for over a decade.
 I taught everything from reading intervention courses for high-risk students to AP English Literature & Composition.

 -As an out-of-school-time writing program director for almost five years, I taught and created writing programs and recreational activities for primarily elementary students.
-I also taught pre-K and teen writing workshops.
+I also taught toddler (yes toddlers write in their own way!), pre-K, and teen writing workshops.
 I trained adult volunteers in methods for engaging all age groups in the writing process.